teleivo/cs143/README.md

    https://github.com/afterthat97/cool-compiler helped me in setting up the missing dependencies.
 4. I also had to add `./bin/java_cup` with an absolute path to the CUP library.
 You will need to adjust that path.
+5. Ensure you have at least Java 17 installed if you want to run my code.

 ## Testing